rabahs/tvos-oauth/README.md

 # tvos-oauth

-Use tvOS OAuth to authenticate your tvOS auth app users with services like Amazon using Authentication code they enter on their mobile or desktop browsers.
+tvos-oauth is remote authorization module you can use to authorize tvOS app through a companion website (be entering activation code)

+OAuth2 flow is currently tested for Amazon Login and Dropbox.

-See [tvOS Auth Server](https://github.com/rabahs/tvos-oauth-server) for details on the server
+See [tvOS OAuth Server](https://github.com/rabahs/tvos-oauth-server) for details on how to setup your server.